mzp/LoveLiver/README.md

 ### Usage

-1. Open movie files on LiveLover.app
+1. Open a movie file on LoveLiver.app
-2. Set poster frame
+2. Seek movie position and `Live Photo with This Frame`.
+This position of the movie will be a poster frame.
-3. Seek movie position and `Create Live Photo`
+3. Adjust the trimming scope around the poster frame and `Create Live Photo`
 4. `Import All New Photos` on Photos.app

 ## Acknowledge